nishitha965/ecommerce-recommender/README.md

 uvicorn main:app --reload

-Backend will start at:
+The backend will start at:
 http://127.0.0.1:8000

 Terminal 2 — Start Frontend (Streamlit)
 streamlit run app.py

-Frontend will open at:
+The frontend will open automatically at: http://localhost:8501
-http://localhost:8501

 How It Works

 The backend (main.py) retrieves user interaction data from the database.

-The recommender (recommender.py) finds products based on similar categories or interests.
+The recommender system (recommender.py) selects products based on user interests or category similarity.

-The LLM (llm.py) generates a short, human-readable explanation for each recommended product.
+The LLM module (llm.py) generates short, natural language explanations for each recommendation.

-The frontend (app.py) displays recommendations for a selected user in an interactive dashboard.
+The frontend (app.py) displays personalized product recommendations for each user in an interactive dashboard.

 Example Output